laneboysrc/rc-light-controller/README.md

-# DIY light controller for Radio controlled cars
+# Light controller for Radio Controlled cars

-This project is for a light controller for radio controlled cars.

 The objective is to achieve realistic lighting of RC model cars using a standard 3-channel radio control system.